 Tips To Know

-This is best done on a 4-day weekend, or a 3-day trip if you are thinking of flying both ways to get to the park — buses (especially from Bangkok) are cheaper than a flight, but take up a lot of time.
+This is best done on a 4-day weekend, or a 3-day trip if you are thinking of flying both ways to get to the park — buses (especially from Bangkok) are cheaper than a flight but take up a lot of time.
+This is definitely an adventure you want to squeeze in if you have time!
+My group did a two-day-one-night stay and it was absolutely worth it!
+But I would recommend staying for longer if you can swing it because this place is just that amazing!

 Also, bring a dry bag for your adventures.
 It tends to rain here so you’ll want a place to store phones and cameras when it rains during your safari, and sprays during your boat ride to the bungalows.
+You'll definitely want to bring some bug spray as well!
+And we recommend bringing some Tiger Balm (which you can find at most grocery stores in Thailand) to help the itchiness if you do get bit by mosquitos or other insects.
 Also, you’ll find zero cell service or WiFi on the bungalows, so plan on just enjoying the view.